SenaK-design/Short-Game-using-Unity3D/README.md

 Solo and small game project

 English <br><hr>
 This is a small project for school/learning Unity3D Game project.
-This git include whole source(codes,graphics etc.).
-This game is unfinnished somehow still can be example for starting and can fun to play.
+This git includes whole source(codes,graphics etc.).
+This game is unfinnished somehow still can be example for starting and playing for some.